-Our customers' privacy is important to us, and that is why we are issuing this report.
-SaskTel is an open and honest company and we believe our customers need to know what kinds of information are provided or not provided.
+Our customers' privacy is important to us, and that is why we issue this report annually.
+SaskTel is an open and honest company and we believe our customers need to know what kinds of information are provided/not provided.

 At the outset, we want to emphasize that we comply with Saskatchewan's privacy laws and take active steps to protect our customers' information.
-There is a team of people within SaskTel who have a mandate and directive to proactively manage privacy on a day-to-day basis.
+There is a team of people within SaskTel that have a mandate and directive to proactively manage privacy on a day-to-day basis.

-All requests that SaskTel responds to require, as a pre-requisite, a legal basis for making such a request.
+All requests that SaskTel responds to require, as a prerequisite, a legal basis for making such a request.
 For example, many of the requests we receive are to respond to court orders from law enforcement agencies.
 In addition, we receive requests from government departments who are authorized by statute to request information to enforce laws like the Income Tax Act.
-We also assist police services in emergency life threatening situations or where there is an ongoing investigation concerning child exploitation.
+We also assist police services in emergency life-threatening situations or where there is an ongoing investigation concerning child exploitation.

 The majority of requests we receive are to confirm a customer's current name and address, information commonly found in telephone books.
+As a result of the June 2014 decision of the Supreme Court of Canada in the case of R. v.
+Spencer, SaskTel requires a court order for customer name and address information, except in an emergency or where the information is published in a directory.